emqx/emqx-docs/en_US/dashboard/authz.md

 To use the HTTP Server, we need to first have an HTTP server that is preconfigured to support authorization data matching.
 When subscribing and publishing, EMQX forwards the data to the HTTP service and determines, by the results returned by HTTP, whether the operation can pass the permission rules.

-So we need to configure the address and method of requesting the service including POST or GET method, request the Headers of the service, configure the authorization information needed for publishing the subscription into the `Body` field, e.g. `username`, `topic` and `action` into the JSON data.
+So we need to configure the address and method of requesting the service including the POST or GET method, request the Headers of the service, and configure the authorization information needed for publishing the subscription into the `Body` field, e.g. `username`, `topic` and `action` into the JSON data.

 ![image](./assets/authz-http-config.png)